rossrobino/blog/src/content/iterables.md

 ## Defining an iterable

 Iterables are used all the time when writing JavaScript.
 Arrays, sets, and maps are all examples of iterables.
-Iterables have an iterator method which implements the [iterator protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#the_iterator_protocol), you can also create your own iterable that implements this protocol.
+Iterables implement the [iterable protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#the_iterable_protocol) which specifies that the iterable must have a `Symbol.iterator` method which implements the [iterator protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#the_iterator_protocol).

 Iterables come with some nice features, most notably, you can iterate through any iterable using a `for...of` loop.